cmalmqui/alb_qc/ALB_QC_Steps.md

 ### 3. Build Topobaty DTM

-- Basic terrain model consisting of 'ground' and 'seabed'.
+Basic terrain model consisting of 'ground' and 'seabed'.
-- No interpolation in order to show data voids.
+Note that we do no interpolation in order to show data voids.
-  - **Point cloud conversion > Export to raster**
+  - Tool = **QPT | Point cloud conversion > Export to raster**
   - Select VPC as input
   - Select Z as Attribute
   - Set Resolution to 1